FADL285/Social-Network-App-Laravel/README.md

 # Social Network App Laravel

+The Social Network Application is the graduation project of the ITI Summer Internship (Back-End Track).

+<h2 align="center">API Documentation:</h2>

+---
 ## Notes:
 * Add Accept: application/json in headers in all requests
 * Add Authorization: Bearer {token} in headers in requests requires Authentication